 Valuation of Convertible Notes - The fair value of the Convertible Notes as of November 25, 2024 (the date of the Company's initial public offering - which was the remaining prerequisite for the unconditional conversion of the outstanding indebtedness and related warrants into equity) was based on the Company's initial public offering price (which was also the basis for the conversion price for the shares of common stock into which the Convertible Notes converted) of \$4.00 per share.
 The fair value of the Convertible Notes at issuance and at each reporting period (through November 25, 2024) was estimated based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
 The Company used a probability weighted expected return method ("PWERM") and the Discounted Cash Flow ("DCF") method to incorporate estimates and assumptions concerning the Company's prospects and market indications into a model to estimate the value of the notes.
-The most significant estimates and assumptions used as inputs in the PWERM and DCF valuation techniques impacting the fair value of the Convertible Notes are the timing and probability of an IPO, deSPAC Merger and default scenario outcomes (see the table below).
-Specifically, the Company discounted the cash flows for fixed payments that were not sensitive to the equity value of the Company at payment by using annualized discount rates that were applied across valuation dates from issuance dates of the Convertible Notes to their unconditional conversion at the initial public offering price of \$4.00 per share on November 25, 2024.
+The most significant estimates and assumptions used as inputs in the PWERM and DCF valuation techniques impacting the fair value of the Convertible Notes to the equity value of the Company at payment by using annualized discount rates that were applied across valuation dates from issuance dates of the Convertible Notes to their unconditional conversion at the initial public offering price of \$4.00 per share on November 25, 2024.
 The discount rates were based on certain considerations including time to payment, an assessment of the credit position of the Company, market yields of companies with similar credit risk at the date of valuation estimation, and calibrated rates based on the fair value relative to the original issue price from the Convertible Notes.